An unpleasant smell in your bedroom or mould growing on your window frames could be a sign of condensation

 Preventing condensation involves proper ventilation and heating of your home, to release moist air from the rooms.

 Kitchens and bathrooms are more prone to condensation than other rooms in the house.
-Dehumidifiers in the home can prevent condensation forming as it draws in air, cools it and reheats it to recirculate.
+Because dehumidifiers pull in air, chill it, and then reheat it to recirculate, they can help reduce condensation from accumulating in buildings.

 Our experts at London Damp Specialists Ltd will quickly assess the dampness in your home, diagnose the exact source and type of dampness and medicate treatment to safeguard your property and the health of its occupants.